-Small business insurance in Florida offers you protection from financial losses due to different risks, such as:
+This is because Small business insurance in Florida can offer you protection from financial losses due to different risks, such as:

 - Third-party Bodily injury